Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Range finding in cylinder

 - In vanilla, technos in air will ignore the distance in Z axis when checking if the target is in range.
 Now you can use the following flags to make technos always range finding like that.
-- `[General]->AlwaysCylinderRangefinding` controls this globally, and can be customize per weapon type.
+- `[General]->AlwaysCylinderRangefinding` controls this globally, and can be customized per weapon type.
 - Mind that set the flags to `false` meaning "use default" rather than "disable".
 Technos in air will always range finding in cylinder like vanilla, despite what you set.

 In `rulesmd.ini`: